luiul/git_bootcamp/readme.md

     This will remove any unstaged changes and make the file in your working directory match the staged version, which could be either the last committed version or a previously staged but uncommitted change.

-### 6.3.
-Working with Both Staged and Unstaged Changes

-- **Remove Both Unstaged and Staged Changes and Restore to Last Committed Version**: If you want to discard all changes (both staged and unstaged) and restore the file to its last committed version, use:
+- **Restore File to a Specific Past Commit**: To restore a file in the working directory to the state it was in at a specific past commit, use:

     ```shell
-    git restore --source=HEAD <filename>
+    git restore --source=<commit_hash> <filename>
     ```

-    This explicitly tells Git to restore the file to the last committed state based on `HEAD`, ignoring both staged and unstaged changes.

-- **Restore File to a Specific Past Commit**: To restore a file to the state from a specific past commit, use:
+    This command will restore the file in the working directory to the state it was in at the specified commit, discarding all unstaged changes made to the file since then.
+Note that this does not affect any changes that have been staged.

+## 7. Reset (Unstage and Discard) and Revert

+- **Unstage Changes from the Staging Area**: If you've staged changes with `git add` and want to unstage those changes while leaving your working directory unaffected, use:

     ```shell
-    git restore --source=<commit_hash> <filename>
+    git reset
     ```

-    This will restore the file to the state it was in at the specified commit, discarding all changes made to the file since then.
+    ⚠️ **Warning**: This command only affects the staging area, not your working directory.
+The changes you unstaged will move from the staging area back to your working directory.

+    💡 **Note**: You can also use `git reset` to move the HEAD and branch pointer to a specific past commit, effectively allowing you to create a new branch that starts at that commit.

+- **Discard All Uncommitted Changes (Destructive)**: If you wish to discard all changes in your working directory and staging area, reverting them to the state of the last commit, use:

+    ```shell
+    git reset --hard
+    ```

+    ⚠️ **Warning**: This is a destructive operation that will permanently discard all unstaged and staged changes.
+Your working directory and staging area will be reset to match the last committed state, based on `HEAD`.

+- **Revert a Commit**: To create a new commit that undoes the changes from a specific past commit, use:

+    ```shell
+    git revert <commit_hash>
+    ```

+    This will create a new commit that reverses the changes made in the specified commit.
+This is often the preferred method for undoing changes when collaborating with others, as it doesn't rewrite commit history.

+    **Note for Collaboration**: Using `git revert` is particularly useful when collaborating with others because it adds a new commit to reverse the changes, rather than altering existing commits.
+This makes it safer and more transparent when working on shared branches.

-## 7. Examples
+## 8. Examples

-### 7.1.
+### 8.1.
 Merge Branches, Not Commits

 Imagine you have a repository with the following history (newest commits at the top):